 When building applications with PHP, handling data in different formats is a common task.
 Sometimes, you’ll need to convert one data type into another to make your code more efficient or solve specific problems.
 This process is called type casting, and it’s an essential concept for any PHP developer.
-Let’s dive into the basics of type casting, explore examples, and discuss best practices.
+Let’s dive into the basics of type casting in PHP, explore examples, and discuss best practices.

 PHP Data Types Recap